hotosm/docs/docs/dev-practices.md

 > In future, we would like to better involve the public via a technical steering
 > commitee or similar.

-### Keeping Track Of Tasks
+### Keeping Users Updated

 Users can keep informed about ongoing tasks in various ways:

-- Public announcements on Slack / blog posts.
+- Public announcements on [Slack](https://slack.hotosm.org) / blog posts on HOT's website, OSM Diaries, Dev.to, or other platforms.
 - Releases on Github and included release notes.
 - The overarching [roadmap](#roadmaps), showing progress for milestones and releases.
 - Progress towards specific [milestones](#milestones), for new features.